 2002 • 2003 • 2004 • 2005

-In a nutshell: This article is an overview of your pickup's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Dodge Ram.

 Overview of the Dodge Ram

 The Dodge Ram 1500 regular cab truck, with its oversized grille, is one of the most distinctive vehicles on the road today, and its retro styling really says "Made in the U.S.A."
 The 2002-05 version is a particularly cool-looking vehicle, so it's not surprising that lots of Ram owners want to upgrade their factory audio systems — they plan on hanging on to their trucks.
 As with any regular cab truck, you've got some space issues when it comes to bass, but you can definitely set up this Ram with a sound system that really rocks.

 Two options are available for these Dodge Ram 1500 regular cab trucks: the standard 4-speaker system, and the Infinity system with seven speakers.
 Either version will have the speaker grilles in the dash, so the best way to tell which system you've got is to look down through your windshield into those dash openings — if you see speakers, you have the Infinity system.

 It can get a little confusing at times figuring out how to upgrade the Infinity system in this truck, but we'll talk about that later.
 The good news is that you have lots of options for replacing your radio and speakers with either system, and you'll find some really nice subwoofer enclosures made specifically for this popular truck.

 The stereo mounting kit for the 2002 Ram 1500 (Crutchfield Research Photo)